khldH/jobalertusingtextsimilarity/README.md

-sett up a job alert for users and find relevant jobs using text similiarity search
+job alert using text similiarity search
 ==============================

 A short description of the project.